shenyimings/FORGE-Artifacts/README.md

 If you find any issues with the dataset, please submit an issue to describe the problem.
 We will respond promptly and work to resolve it.
 You can also contribute to improving our code by creating a new pull request.

-For more information about the dataset and research findings, please refer to our paper: "Development of the FORGE: A Smart Contract Vulnerability Dataset for Reliable Research."
+For more information about the dataset and research findings, please refer to our paper: "FORGE: An LLM-driven Framework for Large-Scale Smart Contract Vulnerability Dataset Construction."